joofixd/joofi-osu-skins/README.md

 # THE SKIN AT THE TOP IS MY MOST USED SKIN, OTHER SKINS I USE VERY OFTEN ARE LABELED APPROPRIATELY.

-labels are "very often used", "kinda often used", "sometimes used" and "rarely used"
+labels are "very often used", "kinda often used", "sometimes used", "rarely used", and "never used"

 some skins may appear different than the picture when putting them in the game. that's because i update the download file often and change my skins every now and then. they are easily customizable in the folder of the skin. if you need any help with my skins, feel free to dm me on discord @joofi#9192 and i'll respond asap. i'll update this page (skin preview picture, dl files, etc.) as often as i can.